patrickfav/website-favre/content/articles/_index.md

 ---

 {{< lead >}}
-Tech articles I wrote in recent years.
-Most of them were originally published on different platforms, like Medium, dev.to or StackOverflow.
+Tech articles I’ve written over the years.
+Most were originally published on platforms such as Medium, dev.to, or Stack Overflow.
 {{< /lead >}}